 These are legacy 2D pan pot laws from the original IRCAM Spat library.
 They only become available when using 2D channel based streams and are primarily included for backwards compatibility.

-!> CSP is only avaible in the Ultimate version of _SPAT Revolution.
+!> CSP is only available in the Ultimate version of _SPAT Revolution.

 This Panning Type is available in Virtual Room with 5.0 speakers arrangements.
 It optimizes the render into this arrangement, using circular harmonics.
 This leads to a continuous law, independently of the angle.

-You can found more explanation about it in the relative paper.
+You can find more explanation about it in the relative paper.